d-saikrishna/DataScience/Statistics/README.md

 # Stats

+Illuminating the world with statistical science.

+"The numbers have no way of speaking for themselves.
+We speak for them.
+We imbue them with meaning" - Nate Silver.

-"Using fancy tools like neural nets, boosting and support vector machines wihtout understanding basic statistics is like doing brain surgery before knowing how to use a band-aid" -- Larry Wassrerman
+"Using fancy tools like neural nets, boosting and support vector machines without understanding basic statistics is like doing brain surgery before knowing how to use a band-aid" -- Larry Wassrerman

 ## 4 Types of Stats
 ![Probability and Inference](Books/fig1_larry.png)